Great Barrier Reef: Tourism

 Management of tourism in the Great Barrier Reef is geared towards making tourism ecologically sustainable.
 A daily fee is levied that goes towards research of the Great Barrier Reef.
 This fee ends up being 20% of the GBRMPA's income.

 Policies on cruise ships, bareboat charters, and anchorages limit the traffic on the Great Barrier Reef.

 The problems that surround ecotourism in the Great Barrier Reef revolve around permanent tourism platforms.
 Platforms are large, ship-like vessels that act as a base for tourists while scuba diving and snorkelling in the Great Barrier Reef.
 Seabirds will land on the platforms and defecate which will eventually be washed into the sea.
 The feces carry nitrogen, phosphorus and often DDT and mercury, which cause aspergillosis, yellow-band disease, and black band disease.
 Areas without tourism platforms have 14 out of 9,468 (1.1%) diseased corals versus areas with tourism platforms that have 172 out of 7,043 (12%) diseased corals.
 Tourism is a major economic activity for the region.
 Thus, while non-permanent platforms could be possible in some areas, overall, permanent platforms are likely a necessity.
 Solutions have been suggested to siphon bird waste into gutters connecting to tanks helping lower runoff that causes coral disease.

 The Great Barrier Reef Marine Park Authority has also placed many permanent anchorage points around the general use areas.
 These act to reduce damage to the reef due to anchoring destroying soft coral, chipping hard coral, and disturbing sediment as it is dragged across the bottom.
 Tourism operators also must comply with speed limits when travelling to or from tourist destinations, to prevent excessive wake from the boats disturbing the reef ecosystem.

 Fishing

-The fishing industry in the Great Barrier Reef, controlled by the Queensland Government, is worth A$1 billion annually.
+The fishing industry in the Great Barrier Reef, controlled by the Queensland Government, is worth 1 billion Australien Dollars annually.
 It employs approximately 2000 people, and fishing in the Great Barrier Reef is pursued commercially, for recreation, and as a traditional means for feeding one's family.